 CEA has been caught repeatedly submitting fraudulent letters

 In 2014, Consumer Energy Alliance was caught submitting a fraudulent petition which attacked net metering and defended utility companies’ fixed-rate increase proposals in Wisconsin.
 CEA submitted names of 2,500 state residents that “supported” the utilities’ proposals.
-Madison Capital Times revealed that certain people on the CEA petition were in fact against the proposal.
+It was revealed that certain people on the CEA petition were in fact against the proposal.
 The PSC then dismissed the petition saying it would not be included in the record.

 In September of 2016, a group of Ohio property owners asked the postal inspection service and FERC to conduct a criminal review of CEA.
 CEA had sent 347 letters to FERC supportive of a pipeline proposed by Nexus Gas Transmission, using the names of local residents, including an Ohio man who has been dead since 1998.
 The complaint can be viewed on FERC’s website, and includes affidavits from 14 Ohio residents who deny writing letters approving the pipeline as well as giving permission to the CEA to write letters on their behalf.
 Spectra Energy is a partner in the construction of The Nexus Gas Transmission line.
 It is also a member of CEA.

 Recent Posts About Consumer Energy Alliance